Godzilla x Kong: The New Empire: Critical response

 Godzilla x Kong: The New Empire received mixed reviews from critics.
-Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale, while PostTrak reported 96% of audience members said the film "met or exceeded their expectations."
+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 51 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale, while PostTrak reported 96% of audience members said the film "met or exceeded their expectations".

 Several critics compared the film unfavorably to Toho's Godzilla Minus One, which had been released in the United States in December 2023.
-(Note: Attributed to multiple references:) Owen Gleiberman of Variety found Godzilla x Kong: The New Empire mediocre, likening it more to a superhero film, but felt that it was misfortunate that the film was released too soon after Godzilla Minus One, comparing that film with "lyrical majesty" and Godzilla x Kong more like a "product", but admitted that the film delivers on the monster battles, praising the Rome battle.
+(Note: Attributed to multiple references:) Owen Gleiberman of Variety found Godzilla x Kong: The New Empire mediocre, likening it more to a superhero film, but felt that it was unfortunate that the film was released too soon after Godzilla Minus One, comparing that film with "lyrical majesty" and Godzilla x Kong more like a "product", but admitted that the film delivers on the monster battles, praising the Rome battle.
 Michael Philips of Chicago Tribune wrote, "Godzilla X Kong makes up for its own deficiencies with oddball flourishes.
-Wingard and the writers work like rogue chefs at an Olive Garden, tossing everything they can at any number of walls to see what sticks".
+Wingard and the writers work like rogue chefs at an Olive Garden, tossing everything they can at any number of walls to see what sticks."
 Pete Hammond from Deadline Hollywood likened the scenes with the Ape tribe to Planet of the Apes and noted that Godzilla, despite getting top billing and referenced repeatedly in the film, mostly plays a supporting role.
 He felt the human characters were the same "one dimensional caricatures" typically found in monster films, but admitted that they had a "nice rapport" regardless.
 Like Gleiberman, Hammond compared the film to Godzilla Minus One, calling it "far more impressive" than Godzilla x Kong and suggested that Legendary hire that film's team next.
 James Berardinelli also expressed dissatisfaction for the film and suggested that Godzilla Minus One writer-director Takashi Yamazaki make the next Monsterverse film.
 The Sioux City Journal criticized the film's visual effects as inferior to those in Godzilla Minus One.

 Beyond the main cast, the humans in this movie exist only to get squashed like ants by falling debris and mangled buildings.
 They are expendable, but it doesn't matter.
 The meaning of these films isn't in metaphor at all.
 It's in punching.